Configure OAuth for Snowflake Connections

 When you use OAuth, a key consideration is keeping access for content published to Tableau Server or Tableau Cloud.
 When Tableau content connects live to Snowflake via OAuth, owners must reauthenticate the workbook connection each time the access token expires (every 90 days by default).

 See the Snowflake help topic, Configure Snowflake OAuth for Partner Applications(Link opens in a new window), for details on setting the access token expiration limit.
-If you have a business must extend this period to prevent errors on your Tableau content, contact Snowflake Support(Link opens in a new window) for assistance.
+If you have a business need to extend this period to prevent errors on your Tableau content, contact Snowflake Support(Link opens in a new window) for assistance.
 If you don’t manually refresh your content before this time period, it can cause an error when the Tableau workbook tries to load.

 Configure OAuth between Snowflake and Tableau